List of warehouses in Manchester

-Manchester is a product of the Industrial Revolution, recognisable for its industrial past.
-The city is known for its canals, railway viaducts, cotton mills and warehouses which were used to store or house goods before or after transit.
-As a result of the Industrial Revolution, the city amassed a wide array of warehouses dating from before the Victorian era (1837–1901) to the end of the Edwardian (1910).
+The development of Manchester, England, during the Industrial Revolution produced a large concentration of warehouses, and this list of warehouses in Manchester documents the surviving examples.
+The city became closely associated with its industrial landscape, with canals, railway viaducts, cotton mills and warehouses supporting the movement and storage of goods.
+Large numbers of warehouses were built from before the Victorian era (1837–1901) to the end of the Edwardian era (1910).

-The city has examples of six main warehouse types: display of goods, overseas, packing, shipping, railway and canal warehouses.
-In 1806 there were just over 1,000 but by 1815 this had almost doubled to 1,819.
-Manchester was dubbed "warehouse city".
-The earliest were built around King Street although by 1850 warehouses had spread to Portland Street and later to Whitworth Street.
-They are direct descendants of the canal warehouses of Castlefield.
+The city developed six main warehouse types: display, overseas, packing, shipping, railway, and canal warehouses.
+In 1806 there were just over 1,000 warehouses, rising to 1,819 by 1815, leading to the nickname "warehouse city".
+Early examples were concentrated around King Street, spreading to Portland Street by the mid‑19th century and later to Whitworth Street.
+These buildings evolved from the earlier canal warehouses of Castlefield.